vuejs/docs/src/guide/migration/global-api.md

 // create an extended `Vue` constructor const localVue = createLocalVue()

-// install a plugin “globally” on the “local” Vue constructor localVue.use(MyPlugin)
+// install a plugin “globally” on the “localVue” constructor localVue.use(MyPlugin)

 // pass the `localVue` to the mount options